 These are all questions that the attorney will be seeking answers to during the consultation.
 These answers will be paramount in deciding the true value of a slip-and-fall case.

 Over a week later, Arnez decided to seek treatment for her injuries by visiting a chiropractor.
-She claimed to have suffered multiple injuries from the Marshalls incident, including injuries to her neck, lower and middle back, hands, wrists, shoulders, right knee, and right ankle.
-It was January 19, 2011 by time she visited the chiropractic office.
+She claimed to have suffered multiple injuries from the slip and fall incident, including injuries to her neck, lower and middle back, hands, wrists, shoulders, right knee, and right ankle.
+It was January 19, 2011, by the time she visited the chiropractic office (11 days later).
 Marie then sought regular treatment with the healthcare professional, undergoing several forms of therapy and treatments for her physical injuries and emotional distress.

 The case was heard in the Third Circuit Court of Appeals in Philadelphia in March of 2016.
-Marie, and her husband Alex Arnez, brought their case against The TJX Co.
-Inc. and Marmaxx Operating Corp, the two entities who own and operate Marshalls and other similar discount department stores.
+Marie and her husband Alex Arnez brought their case against The TJX Companies Inc. and Marmaxx Operating Corp, the two entities who own and operate Marshalls and other similar discount department stores.

 The couple’s lawsuit against the company sought economic and non-economic damages for injuries associated with the trip and fall incident.
 These damages included medical expenses, as well as compensation for pain and suffering, embarrassment and humiliation, loss of enjoyment of life, disfigurement, and for Marie’s loss of consortium with Alex (loss of sex life).

 The defendants had the case moved to the US District Court for the Eastern District of Pennsylvania to prevent any hometown bias.